your-diary/aws_samples/README.md

 4. Access [*EC2 console*](https://ap-northeast-1.console.aws.amazon.com/ec2/home?region=ap-northeast-1#Home).

-    1. Create an instance whose OS is Ubuntu.
+    1. Create an instance whose OS is Amazon Linux 2.

     2. Edit inbound rules to allow accesses to the port you want to listen (in addition to SSH).